lehitoskin/ivy/doc/ivy.md

   the canvas and they will be appeneded to the collection.

-- To add a tag or list of tags to an image, simply enter them into the tag text field, separated by a comma and a space.
+- To add a tag or list of tags to an image, simply enter them into the tag text field, separated by a comma.
 E.g., *flower, beach, roller coaster* and then press the "Set" button or the Enter key.

 - If you are currently editing tags and wish to revert any unsaved changes, simply hit the Esc key.
 Hitting Esc when there's no pending changes